Definition

 Pre-Broadcast Transaction Simulation

-Every transaction — including cross-chain bridge calls — simulated before broadcast.
-Behavioral anomalies identified in milliseconds.
+Every transaction — including cross-chain bridge calls — is simulated before broadcast.
+Behavioral risk signals generated in milliseconds, before execution.

 02